OSGeo/gdal/doc/source/programs/gdal_raster_polygonize.rst

 :program:`gdal raster polygonize` creates vector polygons for all connected regions of pixels in the raster sharing a common pixel value.
 Each polygon is created with an attribute indicating the pixel value of that polygon.
-A mask (either explicit, or implicit through nodata value or band) associated to the selected band can be used to determine the which pixels should be included in the processing.
+Pixels that are set to the NoData value, or masked using an external mask band, are not included in processing.

-The utility can create the output vector datasource if it does not already exist, otherwise it may append to an existing one.
+The utility can create the output vector dataset if it does not already exist, otherwise it may append to an existing one.

 The utility is based on the ::cpp:func:`GDALPolygonize` function which has additional